top of page

 Gibs Assembly

-RPHI is partnering with the Town of Gibsons to convene one of these residents assemblies, as we aim to understand how this engagement model functions in a smaller community setting.
+RPHI partnered with the Town of Gibsons to convene one of these residents' assemblies, as we aim to understand how this engagement model functions in a smaller community setting.

-The Town of Gibsons Residents Assembly is a representative body of 25 residents, selected through a civic lottery, who will provide feedback to council on the Town of Gibsons’ Official Community Plan (OCP) update.
-The Assembly will meet over five Sundays to learn and hear from their neighbours, experts, and other community voices, while working through trade-offs and engaging in deliberative dialogue to create recommendations for the Town of Gibsons new OCP.
+The Town of Gibsons Residents Assembly was a representative body of 25 residents, selected through a civic lottery, who provided feedback to Council on the Town of Gibsons’ Official Community Plan (OCP) update.
+The Assembly met over five Sundays from February to May to hear and learn from their neighbours, experts and other community voices, working through trade-offs and engaging in deliberative dialogue to create recommendations for the Town of Gibsons' new OCP.

 bottom of page